 - Resource limitations, the strategy for managing each resource and its limitations, the margins, and the method for measuring those margins, for example, timing and memory.

 - Scheduling procedures and inter-processor/inter-task communication mechanisms, including time-rigid sequencing, preemptive scheduling, Ada rendezvous, and interrupts.

 - Rationale for those design decisions that are traceable to safety-related system requirements.

 In all of these cases, justifying design decisions is straightforward when a TT architecture is employed.

-Want to learn more about TT systems?
+This group provides an effective way to learn more about practical TT systems.

 Please do not hesitate to contact us if you require any further information.